sonic-net/SONiC/doc/pmon/pmon-sensormon.md

 ### Testing Considerations

-Unit test cases cover the CLI and sensor monitoring aspect.
+Unit test cases cover the CLI and sensor monitoring aspects.
+All SONiC common repos will have unit tests and meet code coverage requirements for the respective repos.
+In addition SONiC management tests will cover the feature on the target.

-#### Unit Test cases

-TBD
+### Feature availability

+The core implementation for the daemon process is available at this time along with the HLD.
+This includes changes in the following repos

+* Sonic-platform-daemons
+* sonic-platform-common
+* sonic-utilities
+* sonic-buildimage

+SNMP, System Health and SONiC management test cases will be available in the next phase of development.